CodePushGo/website/src/content/blog/en/automatic-capacitor-ios-build-codemagic.md

 ---
 slug: automatic-capacitor-ios-build-codemagic
-title: Automatic Capacitor IOS build with Codemagic
+title: Automatic React Native IOS build with Codemagic
 description: >-
   How to set up a CI/CD pipeline for your IOS Ionic app using Codemagic and Codemagic in 5 mins (2024)